MarlonPlease/Exploring-Data-Analysis-on-Power-Outages/README.md

 ---
 ## Fairness Analysis

+Here is a visualization of the false negative rates for `"ANAMOLY.LEVEL"` It is a False Negative rate by weather anamoly as we felt it was important.
+<iframe src="assets/fair1.html" width=800 height=600 frameBorder=0></iframe>

 After completeing out Baseline and Final Model, we continued onto setting up our code for viewing our prediction with this dataframe:

 | prior_2010   |   prediction |